emrekartin/BasicHexagonPuzzle/README.md

 # basichexagonpuzzle

 It's a simple game I made to learn.
-It can be developed and presented a little more.
+It can be developed  a little more and presented.
 The game can be tried from test.apk.
 The images of the game are as follows: